keboola/developers-docs/cli/commands/local/template/use/index.md

 Applies the [template](/cli/templates/structure/#template) to the [project directory](/cli/structure/).
 Changes are made only locally.
 To save changes to the project, run [kbc sync push](/cli/commands/sync/push/) afterwards.
-You will be prompted for target branch and [user inputs](/cli/templates/structure/inputs/).
+You will be prompted for a target branch and [user inputs](/cli/templates/structure/inputs/).

 ### Options